crwgregory/golang-api-skeleton/README.md

 ## Skill level
 ***Intermediate***
 This project gives you a basic structure to work with.
-There is no ORM.
 ### Prerequisites:
 - Docker
 - Secret Key Generation and handling (for JWT's)